Experienced Disability Lawyers Fighting for Your Rights

 Having one disability can lead to many others.
 For example, if you initially applied for disability benefits as a result of back pain, if your condition worsened and you are now struggling with a neurological disorder and ambulatory disability—that is, you can’t walk or climb stairs—you may qualify for additional disability benefits.

-Under ERISA, if your disability insurance company wrongfully delayed or denied your valid claim, you generally cannot take your case directly to court.
+If your disability insurance company wrongfully delayed or denied your valid claim, you generally cannot take your case directly to court.
 Instead, you must first timely file a comprehensive administrative appeal with your group disability insurer.

 While this seems simple enough, it’s a huge trap.
 When you file a group administrative appeal, you must submit certain medical documents and statements to your insurer proving you’re entitled to disability benefits.
-If you’re again wrongfully denied disability benefits, your entire federal ERISA lawsuit is limited to a review of the documents you submitted during your claim and group administrative appeal.
+If you’re again wrongfully denied disability benefits, your entire federal lawsuit is limited to a review of the documents you submitted during your claim and group administrative appeal.
 You don’t have the right to call witnesses on your behalf, and you don’t have the right to a trial by jury.
 You can’t even submit additional medical records to the federal judge that weren’t apart of the claim or appeal.